How To Move To The UK From The US Without A Job?

 For up to two (2) years, young people can experience life in the United Kingdom under the Tier 5 Youth Mobility Scheme (YMS).
 In participating countries, young British nationals will also have access to similar opportunities.

-YMS is for young applicants who would like to experience life in the UK.
+YMS is for young applicants who want to experience life in the UK.

 Candidates should be aged 18-30 and nationals of Australia, Canada, Japan, Monaco, New Zealand, the Republic of Korea, San Marino, or Taiwan.
 In addition, they should be able to meet the financial requirements for living in the UK.